-Our fact-finding confirmed that your initial claim concerns two distinctly different work functions; i.e., air safety investigation and highway accident investigation.
-As a result, we have severed [another claimant's] claim from this case and will issue a separate decision directly to him concerning the work he performs in his Highway Accident Investigator, GS-1801-13 position.
-This decision covers the work performed by you and your co-claimants in your capacity as Field Air Safety Investigators.
-The position at issue is Position Number 422335NERA, classified as Air Safety Investigator (Field), GS-1815-13, and is located in the NTSB, Office of Aviation Safety, [location].
+Our fact-finding confirmed that the initial claim concerns two distinctly different work functions; i.e., air safety investigation and highway accident investigation.
+You work in the latter function.
+As a result, we have severed your claim from the air safety investigation case and will issue a separate decision directly to [another claimant] who, as the third claimant appearing on the initial undated claim letter, will be treated as the current representative of the air safety group in this matter.
+As a result, this decision covers the work performed by you in your capacity as Highway Accident Investigator.